 Virginia Jones has never been to Medford.
 She’s funnier than Bill Hicks, John Belushi, and Gilda Radner put together.
 In fact, she’s funnier than all dead people./divdivThey are both left-handed Capricorns and they’re the same height.
 This is a love note to everyone in Jackson County- come out and see us tomorrow!/divdivGround Zero*123 S Front St* Medford, OR*(541) 779-4827

-Postscript: I am distressed at Ground Zero’s lack of web presence, which in my book means that it does not exist, but I found a clipping from the MailTribune for this night, and it really says it all!
+Postscript: I am distressed at Ground Zero’s lack of web presence, but I found a clipping from the MailTribune for this night, and it really says it all!

 “Comedians Keith Wallen(sic) and Virginia Jones will perform at 9 p.m.
 Friday, Oct.
 5, at Ground Zero, 123 S. Front St. Admission to the show costs $5 and includes a buffet-style dinner.”

 This was my first road gig ever, and it went so badly that I opened on a story about it for approximately 9 years.

 When I got to the Boiler Room last night for five minutes of open mike time, I sat down at a table with two other gentlemen, finding one of them kinda familiar.
 I assumed it was someone I had seen do stand-up, but then I noticed was that he was drinking a three-olive Martini, which I thought was a little Pearl District for Old Town, and then I realized that I was sitting with Oscar winner Gus Van Sant, and his suitcases, and his PA.